binarypatrick/binarypatrick.github.io/_posts/2022-12-18-install-pihole-ha.md

 ## High Availability with keepalived

-To have a high availabilty cluster, you will need more than one Pi-hole instance running.
+To have a high availability cluster, you will need more than one Pi-hole instance running.
 Once you have them both running, you can configure `keepalived` to set up a virtual IP between them using a technology called VRRP.
 It allows both servers to share a virtual IP between them, swapping instantly when one of them goes down.
 Because this is more of a "hot spare" methodology, one node will be primary, and the rest will be secondary.
-To get started you will need to install two pacakges.
+To get started you will need to install two packages.

 ```bash
 sudo apt install keepalived libipset13 -y